deweya/blog-markdown/internal-networking.md

 Your pods should already be able to reach each other with *subnet* mode.

 ## Service Selector is Incorrect
 The most common way to route traffic with a service is to use a label selector that matches a label on the app’s pods.
 In the example service above, the hello-world service will route traffic to pods with a label **app=hello-world**.
-Make sure that the target Deployment or DeploymentConfig sets a <mark>label on each pod that matches the service selector</mark> and vice versa.
+Make sure that the target Deployment or DeploymentConfig sets a `label on each pod that matches the service selector` and vice versa.

 Here’s part of an example Deployment that sets the “app=hello-world” label that the service selector expects on each pod.
 Notice the “template.metadata.labels.app” value, which sets the pod “app=hello-world” label.